Parental leave: highs and lows

 Being financially prepared for parental leave

-Parents planning to take parental leave must be prepared to adjust to having a reduced income.
+Parents planning to take parental leave must be prepared to adjust to a reduced income.
 Here are some tips on how to get by with less money.

-Parents planning to take parental leave must be prepared to adjust to having a reduced income.
+Parents planning to take parental leave must be prepared to adjust to a reduced income.
 Here are some tips on how to get by with less money.

 Pro tips